Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Conclusion

 \section{Conclusion}

 Asymptotic theory is a core component for the theory of system identification.
 In this paper, we studied the asymptotic theory for the regularized system identification{,} and in particular, the regularized finite impulse response (FIR) model estimation with the input signal chosen to be filtered white noise and the hyper-parameter estimator chosen to be the empirical Bayes (EB) method.
-Our obtained theoretical results on the convergence in distribution of the EB hyper-parameter estimator and on the high order asymptotic distributions of the corresponding kernel-based regularized least squares (RLS) estimator, expose the factors {(e.g., the regression matrix and the kernel matrix)} that affect the convergence properties of the EB hyper-parameter estimator and the corresponding RLS estimator. {The first, second and third order asymptotic distributions of the RLS estimator using the EB hyper-parameter estimator are all potential candidates to approximate its true distribution and moreover, the third order asymptotic distribution is the lowest order one that exposes the influence of the regularization on both mean and covariance matrix.} These theoretical results fill the gaps in the asymptotic theory for the regularized system identification, and have many potential applications, e.g., in finding the confidence intervals of the EB hyper-parameter estimator and the corresponding RLS model estimator.
+Our obtained results on the convergence in distribution of the EB hyper-parameter estimator and on the high order asymptotic distributions of the corresponding kernel-based regularized least squares (RLS) estimator, expose the factors (e.g., the regression matrix and the kernel matrix) that affect the convergence properties of the EB hyper-parameter estimator and the corresponding RLS estimator.
+These results provide theoretical support to the widely observed numerical simulation results that the more ill-conditioned the regression matrix, the more slowly the EB hyper-parameter estimator and the corresponding RLS estimator converge to their limits, respectively.
+These results fill the gaps in the asymptotic theory for the regularized system identification, and have many potential applications, e.g., in finding the confidence intervals of the EB hyper-parameter estimator and the corresponding RLS model estimator.

 \thesectiondis{\thesection.} \thesubsectiondis{\thesection.\arabic{subsection}.} \thesubsubsectiondis{\thesubsection.\arabic{subsubsection}.}

 {A.\arabic{lemma}}

 {A.\arabic{equation}} {\thesection.\arabic{subsection}}